Projects and campaigns

 Key contacts

-Director, Policy and Advocacy
+Acting Director, Policy and Advocacy

-Email Deb
+Email Jonathon

-VCOSS acknowledges the Traditional Owners of Country.
-We pay respect to Elders past and present, and to emerging leaders.
-Our business is conducted our business on sovereign, unceded Aboriginal land.
+VCOSS acknowledges the Traditional Owners of Country, and we pay respect to Elders and Ancestors.
+Our business is conducted on sovereign, unceded Aboriginal land.
+The VCOSS offices are located on Wurundjeri Woiwurrung land in central Naarm.